FlutterBootCamps/Assignment-5/README.md

 # Airport Database System

-## Instructions

-Welcome to the Airport Database System lab!
-In this project, you will create a database system for managing airport-related data using Supabase.
+**In this project, you will create a database system for managing airport-related data using Supabase.**

 **Steps:**
 1. **Set Up Supabase Project:** Start by setting up a Supabase project.